 Sausages Can Be Associated With An Unhealthy Lifestyle

 Sausages can be consistently associated with harmful health effects.
 This is a fact that all people who can be health-conscious have been aware of for many years.
 For this reason, it may be common to consume high rates of sausages among people with unhealthy lifestyle habits.
-For example, cigarette consumption is very common among those who consume a large number of sausages.
+For example, cigarette consumption is widespread among those who consume a large number of sausages.
 The intake of vegetables and fruits is much lower.
-It may be possible that the links between sausage and certain diseases develop partially.
-Because those who consume sausages may tend to make other situations that are not related to health.
+It may be possible that the links between sausage and certain diseases develop partially because those who consume sausages may tend to make other situations that are not related to health.

 Sausage Can Invite Chronic Diseases

 Consuming sausages can increase the risk of many chronic conditions at a high rate.
-All research on sausage consumption in humans is observational.
-They show that people who consume sausages are much more likely to develop these diseases, but they can’t prove that sausage causes them.
+Unfortunately, all research on sausage consumption in humans is observational.
+They show that people who consume sausages are more likely to develop these diseases, but they can’t prove that sausage causes them.

-N-nitroso agents are cancer-causing substances believed to be responsible for some of the negative side effects of sausage consumption.
-Sodium nitrite is used as an additive for 3 reasons.
+N-nitroso agents are cancer-causing substances believed to be responsible for some of the adverse side effects of sausage consumption.
+Sodium nitrite is used as an additive for three reasons.
 These are to maintain the color of the meat, inhibit the growth of bacteria and increase the flavor by suppressing fat oxidation.
 Related compounds such as nitrate and nitrite may also exist in other foods.
-Nitrate, for example, is found in some foods at relatively severe levels and can even be beneficial to health
+Nitrate, for example, is found in some foods at relatively severe levels and can even be beneficial to health.